Carbon Monoxide Alarms

 Minnesota Department of Fire Services

-For more information about the requirements of the law, contact the City Building Department, or visit the Minnesota Department of Fire Services website.
+For more information about the requirements of the law, contact the City Building Department, or visit the Minnesota State Fire Marshall.

 - Who is impacted by this law?